apache/mxnet/docs/python_docs/python/tutorials/getting-started/gluon_from_experiment_to_deployment.md

 ### Save the fine-tuned model

-We now have a trained our custom model.
+We now have trained our custom model.
 This can be serialized into model files using the export function.
 The export function will export the model architecture into a `.json` file and model parameters into a `.params` file.